Croozy/yofba/README.md

 Location where the JSONs are stored

 * **app_fb_albums_array** :
-List of all albums facebook has recovered.
-ID and name (for UI drop-down list) are required.
+List of all albums facebook has recovered, ordered by page.
+* idPage, namePage : Fill in the id and the name of the page.
+Use in UI drop-list.
+* albums : list of all albums
+  * idAlbum, nameAlbum : Fill in the id and the name (use in UI drop-list) of the album.
 To get the ID of an album, retrieve the "album_id" parameter from the [URL][url_demo_FacebookAlbum].

 * app_debug_mode :
 If you want debug this app.
 Use Tools::showMessage(" ",MessageType::Debug) method.